 Budapest has more than 25 tram lines.
 While these are a slower means of getting around Budapest than alternative public transport options, they do offer a more scenic trip around the city.
 Some tram lines operate throughout the night.

-There are trolley-bus routes operating in northeast and central Pest.
-Trolley-buses look much like normal buses but are powered by electrical lines.
-Trolley-buses in Budapest are all numbered and offer passengers a picturesque and eco-friendly journey.
+There are trolleybus routes operating in the northeast and central Pest.
+Trolleybuses look much like normal buses but are powered by electrical lines.
+Trolleybuses in Budapest are all numbered and offer passengers a picturesque and eco-friendly journey.

 Taxis in Budapest

-There are several taxi companies operating in the city.
+Several taxi companies operate in the city.
 Taxis offer a fast and affordable way of getting around Budapest.
-Not all taxi drivers will be able to speak English, so it’s a good idea for expats to have their destination written down in Hungarian to show the driver and avoid any confusion.
-Although taxis can be hailed on the street, it often works out cheaper to call ahead and order a taxi in advance.
+Not all taxi drivers can speak English, so it’s a good idea to have your destination written down in Hungarian to show the driver and avoid any confusion.
+Although taxis can be hailed on the street, it is often cheaper to call ahead and order a taxi in advance.

-Hungarian legislature has suspended ridesharing apps such as Uber.
-However, app-based transport services such as Fotaxi, City Taxi and Bolt operate in Budapest.
-As these services follow Hungarian regulations, fares are the same as traditional taxi services.
+Hungarian legislature has limited the expansion of ridesharing apps such as Uber.
+Still, app-based transport services such as Főtaxi and Bolt operate in Budapest.
+As these services follow Hungarian regulations, fares are similar to traditional taxi services.

 Driving in Budapest

-Traffic in Budapest is often heavy and parking can be a problem.
-It’s not always easy for expats driving in Budapest to find their way around the city, and it may take some time to become orientated with the road system.
-With the extensive and effective public transport system, expats living in Budapest may find it altogether unnecessary to even own a car.
+Traffic in Budapest is frequently heavy, and parking can be a problem.
+It’s not always easy for expats driving in Budapest to find their way around the city, and it may take some time to become oriented with the road system.
+With the extensive and effective public transport system, many expats find it unnecessary to own a car while living in Budapest.

-Expats who do decide to drive will eventually need to secure a Hungarian licence and budget for Budapest's tolled motorways.
-EU citizens can drive in Budapest with their national driving licence.
-Non-EU nationals can drive in Budapest for a year with an international driving licence and their national driving licence, after which they will need to apply for a Hungarian licence.
+If you do decide to drive, you will eventually need to secure a Hungarian licence and budget for Budapest’s tolled motorways.
+EU citizens can drive in Budapest with their national driver’s licence.
+Non-EU nationals can drive in Budapest for a year with an international and national driver’s licence, after which they must apply for a Hungarian licence.

 Cars in Hungary drive on the right-hand side of the road.
-Hungary has a zero-tolerance policy when it comes to drinking and driving, so roadblocks and checks by traffic police are fairly common.
+Hungary has a zero-tolerance policy regarding drinking and driving, so roadblocks and traffic police checks are fairly common.

 Cycling in Budapest

-Cycling, both as a form of recreation and personal transport, is becoming more popular in Budapest.
+Cycling is becoming more popular in Budapest as a form of recreation and personal transport.
 There are many scenic routes and beautiful hilly areas, mostly in Buda, that can be explored by bicycle, including a cycle-friendly route running alongside the Danube River.
 Pest is mostly flat, which makes urban cycling an easy and convenient way of getting between places.

-Budapest also has a successful bike-share system in place, and the city has nearly 125 miles (200km) of bike lanes and cycle paths.
+Budapest also has a successful bike-share system and almost 1150 miles (1,850km) of bike lanes and paths.
 Bicycles can be transported on selected trains (those marked with a bicycle icon on the timetable) for an extra fee.

 Walking in Budapest

 As a largely flat and pedestrianised city, Budapest is ideal for exploring on foot, with many of its most famous attractions within easy walking distance of one another.
-However, for longer distances, expats may need to use another mode of transport.
+That said, for longer distances, you may need to use another mode of transport.

-Pedestrians should note that many sidewalks are shared with cyclists.
-If a pedestrian is obstructing a cyclist's path, the cyclist will usually alert them by ringing their bicycle bell.
+Pedestrians should note that many pavements are shared with cyclists.
+If a pedestrian obstructs a cyclist’s path, the cyclist will usually alert them by ringing their bicycle bell.
 Cars are generally respectful of pedestrians, but caution should nonetheless be taken.

-Most people who visit Budapest find it a safe environment for walking around, even after dark, but expats should nevertheless remain on the lookout for pickpockets and always keep their valuables out of sight.
+Most people who visit Budapest find it a safe environment for walking around, even after dark, but you should nevertheless remain on the lookout for pickpockets and always keep your valuables out of sight.

 Expat Health Insurance